thephez/dash-docs/_includes/devdoc/guide_transactions.md

-* `SIGHASH_ALL|SIGHASH_ANYONECANPAY` signs all of the outputs but only this one input, and it also allows anyone to add or remove other inputs, so anyone can contribute additional satoshis but they cannot change how many satoshis are sent nor where they go.
+* `SIGHASH_ALL|SIGHASH_ANYONECANPAY` signs all of the outputs but only this one input, and it also allows anyone to add or remove other inputs, so anyone can contribute additional duffs but they cannot change how many duffs are sent nor where they go.

 * `SIGHASH_NONE|SIGHASH_ANYONECANPAY` signs only this one input and allows anyone to add or remove other inputs or outputs, so anyone who